 A recession is part of the normal business cycle when there is a general economic slowdown.
 Buying shares during a recession or bear market, when the majority of investors are selling and the risk of company bankruptcy is higher, requires nerves of steel and eagle-eye insight to identify opportunities to pick up high-quality stocks at discounted prices.

 Once the economy moves from recession to recovery, recessionary investors unload their shares.
 If you have a taste for risk and an eye on the bigger picture, recessionary trading can offer the best opportunities to make money from financial markets

 As the name suggests, dividend investing focuses on stocks that pay dividends – regular, scheduled cash payouts drawn from a portion of the company's earnings.
 Dividend investing lessens some of the risks of investing in the share market because even if the price of a stock goes down, as an investor, you’ll receive something.

 Dividend mining can be understood as day traders' version of dividend investing, where shares are typically purchased several weeks before the ex-dividend date and sold after the dividend is issued.
 The secret is knowing the most profitable times to enter and exit a position.

 7. Invest in Mutual Funds

 At their core is their music and together they are able to perform; and like bands that have a manager who manages their performances, mutual funds have a professional manager who oversees the fund’s performance to ensure profitability.
-Sun Life Asset Management Company, Inc’s.
-(SLAMCI) mutual fund products allow you to invest in any of its investment portfolios.
-Choose from low-risk, low-yield government bonds to high-risk, high yield equities.
+Look at Sun Life Asset Management Company, Inc’s.
+(SLAMCI) mutual fund products, which allows you to invest in portfolios that fit a variety of risk profiles.
+You can choose from low-risk, low-yield government bonds to high-risk, high yield equities.
 It all depends on you and your risk profile.